dnozza/profanity-obfuscation/README.md

 ## How To Use

-You can obfuscate text as strings:
+You can obfuscate text as strings, eventually specifying the language:

     import profanity_obfuscation as prof